Frequently asked questions

 Unless specifically requested, all adults have a single room, but there may be other students staying with the hosts.
 However, we never place students of the same nationality in the same house.

 Unfortunately we do not have many homestay providers with homes large enough to accept families.
-For this reason we generally recommend private accommodation for families.
+For this reason we generally recommend the adult student residence for students travelling with younger children or private accommodation for families.
 There are a number of hotels near the school which makes it ideal for families with younger students (10 to 13) as they can all walk to and from the main campus each day.

 Transport & arrival